diefenbach/django-lfs/docs/user/misc/taxes.rst

 Conclusion
 ==========

-In both examples you will see that the product tax is used when no customer tax is found.
-This means if you don't have the need for differen taxes based on customers you can safely ignore them at all and just assign your default taxes directly to the products.
+In both examples you see that the product tax is used when no customer tax is found.
+This means if you don't have the need for different taxes based on customers you can safely ignore them at all and just assign your default taxes directly to the products.

 .. seealso::